MattBlack85/django-georequests/README.md

 	'region': u'CA'
   }
   ```
 * You can use that information to have a better redirection if you use i18n, or to save those informations for later analysis.
+Every request is saved
+  into the database, storing the requested url, the ip, the country, the agent and the referer.

 ### GeoIP
 This exposes a uri like `/api/v1/geoip` into your app, you can then hit this uri to get some information regarding an IP.
 It returns a JSONResponse.